polkadot-developers/polkadot-docs/develop/blockchains/deployment/build-deterministic-runtime.md

     node/
     pallets/
     runtime/
-        lib.rs
+    ├──lib.rs
-        Cargo.toml # INSERT_RUNTIME_PATH should be the path to this file ...
+    └──Cargo.toml # INSERT_RUNTIME_PATH should be the path to this file ...
     ```

 - If the `Cargo.toml` file for the runtime is located in a `runtime` subdirectory, for example, `runtime/kusama`, the `--runtime-dir` parameter can be omitted

 ## Use srtool in GitHub Actions